-So in this post, I’m going to address why I bought a white sofa, how I keep my sofa clean with kids and pets, and how the sofa is holding up since my purchase a few years ago.
+So in this post, I’m going to address why I bought a white slipcover couch, how I keep my sofa clean with kids and pets, and how the sofa is holding up since my purchase a few years ago.

-Making the Case for a White Slipcovered Sofa with Kids
+Making the Case for a White Slipcover Couch with Kids

 I’m going to break down what went through my mind when I finally made the splurge on buying my white slipcovered sofa.
 There were two considerations on choosing our sofa – deciding on the color and whether to get a slipcovered one or not.